eric-hawthorne/relishpl-concurrent-db-xactions/README_INSTALL_SOURCE_DISTRIBUTION.txt

 2. Install the sqlite3 database software and its header files on your machine if not already installed.

-   apt-cache show sqlite3
+   aptitude show sqlite3
-   ...and if State: not installed... sudo apt-get install sqlite3 apt-cache show libsqlite3-dev
+   ...and if State: not installed... sudo apt-get install sqlite3 aptitude show libsqlite3-dev
    ...and if State: not installed... sudo apt-get install libsqlite3-dev